-Fairview Hospital is a member of the world-renowned Cleveland Clinic Health System (CCHS), a nonprofit multispecialty academic medical center.
+Fairview Hospital is a subsidiary hospital of the world-renowned Cleveland Clinic Health System (CCHS), a nonprofit multispecialty academic medical center.
 In addition being a part of Cleveland Clinic graduate medical education, our program is affiliated with Ohio University Heritage College of Osteopathic Medicine at Cleveland and students rotate in our Hospital Medicine service.

 Our residency program was established in 1962 at Lutheran Hospital.
 The first graduates received their diplomas in 1965.
 Many of our graduates remain in the Cleveland area and are practicing at Fairview.
 Others pursued fellowships and returned to Cleveland to set-up practice or joined as hospitalists.
 Our graduates practice in every part of the United States.